Good to know

 The Gazelle Indoor has a regular fit, with synthetic lining.
 This laced-up, low-profile model lets the ankles retain their full mobility while locking the feet in with custom fitting.
 Moreover, this sneaker is available to both sexes.
-Men’s and women’s sizes both range from 4 to 14.
+Men’s and women’s sizes have comprehensive range.

 Gazelles are low-profile classics, which overdose fans with throwback and nostalgia.
 But that’s not to say that these Gazelles are old and soon-to-be-gone; they’re very much alive and kicking, heading toe-to-toe against time, and over the decades, time can’t seem to beat their style.
 The older the silhouette gets, the better it looks.

 The crisp-looking Gazelle Indoor seamlessly fits in into a wide gamut of casual and sporty outfits as well as styles ranging from athletic, hip-hop, street-wise, laid-back, ragged punk, skater, grunge, to rock and roll.
 These Gazelle shoes come in well-revered color concepts, such as active red/cloud white/gum 3, core black/hi-res aqua/cloud white, collegiate navy/active green/bluebird, and grey two/active red/bluebird.